-Interns are expected to organize and present at weekly conference seminars clear, concise and relevant professional presentations of their clinical work.
+Practicum I and II students are expected be able to discuss with site-supervisors and at supervision seminars clear, concise and relevant professional descriptions of what they are learning relevant to administrative and clinical work.

-Other interns, and practicum students, attending the seminar are expected to regard the presentation as a request for their consultation, and thereupon, assume the role of "consultant colleagues."
-In this role one is expected to provide critical review, commentary and evaluation of the work presented.
+During supervision, practicum students are expected to regard presentations by other students and interns as a situation in which there is an explicit request for "their consultation."
+This means that when not presenting their own case or experience, the student is to assume the role of "consultant colleagues."
+In this role one is expected to provide critical review, commentary and evaluation of the case work, critique comments, strategies and insights presented by others during the session.
 Consultation includes active (verbal) demonstration of:

-a.
-An understanding of the presenter's case conceptualization and hypothesis: "Ask until you understand; confirm your understanding with the presenter to make certain you fully grasp their diagnostic hypothesis."
+- a.
+An understanding of the presenter's case conceptualization and hypothesis: "Ask until you understand; confirm your understanding with the presenter to make certain you fully grasp their diagnostic hypothesis." - b.

-b.
 A professional critique of the assumptions, hypothesis and intervention strategy.
 "Is this the most parsimonious and effective way to organize and understand the data?"
-Does the assessment and judgment of underlying dynamics make diagnostic sense?
-Are there better alternative conceptualizations or a better differential diagnosis?
+Does the assessment correctly identify problem conditions and influences?
+Do judgments make diagnostic sense?
+Are there better alternative conceptualizations or a better functional behavior analysis or differential diagnosis? - c.

-d.
 Do the presenting intern's therapeutic interventions and strategies make sense; are they clearly identified, justified.
 Are counseling intervention therapy strategies and technique aligned with the case formulation and case dynamics?
 "How does this strategy fit with the hypothesis?
 With best practices?
 With outcome based interventions?
-Can you offer a better fit?"
+Can you offer a better fit?" - d.

-e.
 Outcomes: "Are these the most likely or relevant signs of progress?"